Veslyquix/SRR_FEGBA/Readme.md

 Ilios portrait by Obsidian_Daddy
 Sleuf portrait by TheGreatNothing
 Misha portrait by claire45
-Sara portrait by [Unknown Artist]
+Sara portrait by Eden
-Shannam portrait by Melia
+Shannam portrait by Sterling_Glovner, Eden
 Miranda portrait by Sterling_Glovner
 Xavier portrait by TheGreatNothing
 Amalda portrait by Sterling_Glovner
 Conomor portrait by Sterling_Glovner
 Diarmuid portrait by Melia
-Salas portrait by Atey, Arcth
+Saias portrait by Atey, Arcth, Eden
 Ced portrait by Melia
 Galzus portrait by Stitch